 Greymane's Talent Build Cheatsheet

-The Attack Build revolves around improving Greymane's Basic Attacks and sustained damage output.
-Although it provides less waveclear and burst damage than its counterpart, it provides Greymane with more consistent sustained damage.
+Greymane's Basic Attack Build revolves around improving his Basic Attacks and thus sustained damage output.
+Although it provides less waveclear and burst damage than its counterpart, it provides Greymane with more consistent sustain damage.

 Executioner greatly increases Greymane's damage, and should be the pick in most games where you have any kind of crowd control.
 If you do not have many Abilities to trigger Executioner in your team, Alpha Killer is a great option for more power in teamfights, while Eager Wolf is better in the PvE.

-As the name suggests, Worgen Build is totally focused on dealing high damage as a Worgen.
+Greymane's Worgen Build, as the name suggests, is totally focused on dealing high damage as a Worgen.
 This build may not have the reliability provided by Quicksilver Bullets, but it has a much better kill potential and higher burst damage in melee form.

 Considering this build has several Talents that require Greymane to play as Worgen in fights, it is much riskier to use.
 We do not recommend using this Build against Team Compositions with good single target damage and several crowd control tools to punish you.
 Otherwise, this build provides an excellent chase potential, dive capability, and a good way to dodge skillshots with Unfettered Assault.

 Greymane's Cocktail Build focuses on dealing high damage to the opposing team's backline.
 Differently from Greymane's other builds, this one does not have a good early game, as it will only be useful after stacking Incendiary Elixir.
 However, once stacked, Greymane will start to deal massive damage in fights.